muzixing/can-framework/draft-ietf-cats-framework.md

 --- abstract

 This document describes a framework for Computing-Aware Traffic Steering (CATS).
-Particularly, the document identifies a set of CATS components, describes their interactions, and exemplifies the workflow of the control and data planes.
+Specifically, the document identifies a set of CATS components, describes their interactions, and provides illustrative workflows of the control and data planes.

 --- middle

 # Introduction

-Computing service architectures have been expanding from single service site to multiple, sometimes collaborative, service sites to address various issues (e.g., long response times or suboptimal service and network resource usage).
+Computing service architectures have evolved from single service site to multiple, sometimes collaborative, service sites to address various issues, such as long response times, or suboptimal utilization of service and network resources.

-The underlying networking infrastructures that include computing resources usually provide relatively static service dispatching (that is, the selection of the service instances that will be invoked for a request).
+The underlying networking infrastructures that include computing resources usually provide relatively static service dispatching, e.g., the selection of the service instances for a request.
 In such infrastructures, service-specific traffic is often directed to the closest service site from a routing perspective without considering the actual network state (e.g., traffic congestion conditions) or the service site state.

-As described in {{?I-D.ietf-cats-usecases-requirements}}, traffic steering that takes into account computing resource metrics would benefit several services, including latency-sensitive services like immersive services that rely upon the use of augmented reality or virtual reality (AR/VR) techniques.
+As described in {{?I-D.ietf-cats-usecases-requirements}}, traffic steering that takes into account computing resource metrics would benefit several services, including latency-sensitive services such as immersive services that rely upon the use of augmented reality or virtual reality (AR/VR) techniques.
 This document provides an architectural framework that aims at facilitating the making of compute- and network-aware traffic steering decisions in networking environments where computing service resources are deployed.

-The Computing-Aware Traffic Steering (CATS) framework assumes that there might be multiple service instances that are providing one given service.
-Each of these service instances can be accessed via a service contact instance.
+The Computing-Aware Traffic Steering (CATS) framework assumes that there might be multiple service instances that are providing one given service, which are running in one or more service sites.
+Each of these service instances can be accessed via a service contact instance, which is a client-facing service function instance.
+A single service site may host one or multiple service contact instances.
 A single service site may have limited computing resources available at a given time, whereas the various service sites may experience different resource availability issues over time.
-A single service site may host one or multiple service contact instances.
+Therefore, steering traffic among different service sites can address the issues of lacking resources in a specific service site.

 Steering in CATS is about selecting the appropriate service contact instance that will service a request according to a set of network and computing metrics.
-That selection may not necessarily reveal the actual service instance that will be invoked, e.g., in hierarchical or recursive contexts.
+This selection may not necessarily reveal the actual service instance that will be invoked, e.g., in hierarchical or recursive contexts.
 Therefore, the metrics of the service contact instance may be the aggregated metrics from multiple service instances.

 The CATS framework is an overlay framework for the selection of the suitable service contact instance(s) from a set of candidates.
 The exact characterization of 'suitable' is determined by a combination of networking and computing metrics.

-Also, this document describes a workflow of the main CATS procedures that are executed in both the control and data planes.
+Furthermore, this document describes a workflow of the main CATS procedures that are executed in both the control and data planes.

 # Terminology